 If you have a tenant that is not paying their rent then you can have them evicted.
 To protect all parties there is a legal process to follow which can a number of weeks.
 During this processing time the tenant will be allowed to stay in the property - probably causing damage and still not paying the rent.

-Take out rent guarantee insurance that will pay out if your tenant doesn't pay up
+Buy-to-let tip - Take out rent-guarantee insurance that will pay out if your tenant doesn't pay up

-Unfortunately some areas, where there is a high number of low rent properties, can attract the wrong type of tenant.
-These areas can quickly become blighted with a 'ghetto' type environment making the properties harder to let and almost impossible to sell.
+Unfortunately, some areas, where there is a high number of low-rent properties, can attract the wrong type of tenant.
+These areas can quickly become undesirable, making the properties harder to let and almost impossible to sell.
 Stories are rife where investors have bought in a respectable area only to see their investment fall in value as the area slowly declines.

-Think carefully about the areas in which you are going to invest.
-Just because the property is cheap doesn't mean you should buy, think about the long term.
+Buy-to-let tip - Think carefully about the areas in which you are going to invest.
+Just because the property is cheap doesn't mean you should buy; think about the long term.